wilaak/radix-router/README.md

 # RadixRouter

 A very simple, high-performance (see [benchmarks](#benchmark)) router built on a radix tree.
-Only 138 lines of code, RadixRouter is easy to read, understand, and integrate into any project.
+Having only 153 lines of code, RadixRouter is easy to read, understand, and integrate into any project.
 Its a single file, dependency free (without tests) routing solution, intended as a foundation for building more featureful routers.

+### Overview

+- High-performance O(k) dynamic route matching, where *k* is the number of segments in the path.
+- Supports parameters, including wildcard and optional segments for flexible route definitions.
+- Static routes are stored separately from the route tree for faster direct lookups.

 ## How does it work?